LaCobble/TP3_Web/README.md

 ## Acknowledgements
 The flags used in this application are sourced from Flagpedia.
 The globe logo used in the favicon is created by Vecteezy.

+## Contact

+Thank you for using the World_Flag application!
+If you have any questions or need further assistance, please feel free to contact us.